kb-dk/access-digital-objects/examples.md

 + If you want to get all the "søkort" from Bornholm:

-+ Or get all the småtry/partiprogrammer of the socialdemokraterne in the period 1900-1930:
++ Or get all the "småtry/partiprogrammer" of the "socialdemokraterne" in the period 1900-1930: